 What are the main hotel credit card processing fees?

-As we just saw, several players are involved in payment services, and each charges a fee for its services.
+As we just saw, several players are involved in payment services, and each charges a processing rate for its services.
+A large number of international transactions and high credit card and commercial card usage make payment fees high in the hotel industry.
 Who pays?
-Well, in most cases you, the merchant.
+Well, in most cases, you, the merchant.

 There are 3 main types of credit card processing fees:

 - The interchange rate is sent to your payment processor by your customer’s issuing bank and is then charged to you, the merchant, for every credit card transaction.
-It is typically calculated as a percentage and fixed amount of the sale amount and is non-negotiable.
+It is typically calculated as a percentage of the sale, plus a fixed fee amount and fixed amount, and is non-negotiable.

-- An assessment fee is paid to the credit card networks for various network-related services.
-They vary based on a number of factors and are non-negotiable.
+- An assessment fee is paid to the credit card networks for various network-related services, for example, PCI DSS.
+These fees are passed through from the credit card networks, based on a number of factors, and are non-negotiable.

 - Payment processor & gateway fees are charged by providers, including monthly fees and per-transaction fees.
-Additional fees may apply for setup, terminal rentals, and chargebacks.
+Additional fees may apply for setup, terminal rentals, and chargeback processing.
 Some flat fees may be negotiable.

 How do credit card fees vary?